 - Provide each group with a structured approach to discuss their insight.
 For example if the research relates to improving customer service or experience you could ask them to generate a list of things we need to stop, start and continue doing.
 Ask them to spend 5 minutes at the end prioritizing their actions in each category.

-- Ask each group to feedback their top 3 ideas for each category (e.g. Stop, Start and Continue), but capture all the ideas by taking away flip charts used during the break-out groups.
+- Ask each group to feedback their top 3 ideas for each category (e.g. Stop, Start and Continue), capture all the ideas by taking away flip charts used during the break-out groups.

 MAINTAINING MOMENTUM AFTER THE WORKSHOP:

 - Use a suitable template to capture and summarise all the ideas.
 Carefully merge duplicate ideas so that you don’t lose the meaning, group ideas into themes that emerged from the workshop, and categorize according to:

 - Quick wins that could be implemented with little or no resource.

 - Medium term ideas requiring some resource or support.

 - Longer term, strategic ideas that may require significant resource or a change in policy.

 - Circulate the draft action plan to attendees and ask for feedback and comments by a set date.

 - Take your sponsor through the draft action plan and get their feedback and agreement to seek owners for each action.